 Southwell Minster Choir Association

-SMCA celebrated 25 years in 2015.
-At 11.00am on Saturday 24th June 1989 a meeting was held in the Great Hall "to establish a Southwell Minster Choir Association" which "would act as a support group to the Choir".
+Southwell Minster Choir Association (SMCA) celebrated its thirtieth anniversary in 2019.
+At 11.00am on Saturday 24 June 1989, a meeting was held in the Archbishop's Palace "to establish a Southwell Minster Choir Association" which would "act as a support group to the Choir".
 Mr Andrew Johnston, Lawyer, agreed to draft a constitution, and "a practicable income would be an annual subscription, initially, of £8 for individual membership, or alternatively, of £12 for family membership".

-Why not become a member of SMCA, and give further support to this unique Choral Foundation which is at the heart of the Minster’s worship?
-Although a subscription costs more than in 1989, it is now even more valuable in helping to maintain a living tradition, described by George Herbert as his "heaven on earth".
+Why not become a member of SMCA and give further support to this unique Choral Foundation which is at the heart of the Minster’s worship?
+Subscription is just £15 a year, and your contribution will significantly help towards helping to maintain a living tradition, described by George Herbert as his 'heaven on earth'.